seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **Nurse**
 O holy friar, O, tell me, holy friar,
-Where is my lady’s lord, where’s Romeo?
+Where is my lady's lord, where's Romeo?

 **FRIAR LAURENCE**
 There on the ground, with his own tears made drunk.

 **Nurse**
-O, he is even in my mistress’ case,
+O, he is even in my mistress' case,
 Just in her case!
 O woful sympathy!
 Piteous predicament!
 Even so lies she,
 Blubbering and weeping, weeping and blubbering.
 Stand up, stand up; stand, and you be a man:
-For Juliet’s sake, for her sake, rise and stand;
+For Juliet's sake, for her sake, rise and stand;
 Why should you fall into so deep an O?

 **ROMEO**
 Nurse!

 **Nurse**
 Ah sir! ah sir!
-Well, death’s the end of all.
+Well, death's the end of all.

 **ROMEO**
 Spakest thou of Juliet? how is it with her?
 Doth she not think me an old murderer,
-Now I have stain’d the childhood of our joy
+Now I have stain'd the childhood of our joy
 With blood removed but little from her own?
 Where is she? and how doth she? and what says
-My conceal’d lady to our cancell’d love?
+My conceal'd lady to our cancell'd love?

 **Nurse**
 O, she says nothing, sir, but weeps and weeps;